 This is a collaborative post.

 I’ve always loved the idea of being a photographer.
 In college, I did a course on photography and loved it, but for some reason, I didn’t pursue it any further.
 Shame really, but that doesn’t mean I can’t give it another go!
-Last year I bought my little girl her own camera, and despite only being five she absolutely loved it.
+Last year I bought my daughter her own camera, and despite only being little she absolutely loved it.
 This year, however, she’s shown much more of an interest in using it properly, and it’s got me thinking about why photography is the perfect family activity.

 Anyway, her newfound love of photography has reignited my old passion for it, and it’s also made me think about how a hobby like taking photos can really bring people together.
+Some of the images in this post were taken by my little girl, and others were taken by me.

 We started out by just walking around our local area with the dog, talking about the scenery and what might make a nice picture if we were to draw it.
-Then we went down towards the beach and the quayside where we live, and Small-Me was fascinated by the ships and seagulls.
+Then we went down towards the beach and the quayside where we live, and my daughter was fascinated by the ships and seagulls.

 Then she suggested using her camera to get a picture of the scene in front of her, and I told her it was a great idea.
 I think she must’ve taken about twenty photos of the same thing, but she absolutely loved it!

 Photography has been the reason that we’ve had more family days out together in the last couple of months than ever before.
 Just after Christmas, we took an impromptu trip to Whitby.
-Small-Me had the best time taking photos of the abbey, even if she did keep referring to it as ‘the castle’!
+My daughter had the best time taking photos of the abbey, even if she did keep referring to it as ‘the castle’!
 I wasn’t bothered though, because she actually took some really good photos.

 She took this one on her Kidizoom camera, and while the picture quality itself isn’t amazing, she managed to get a nice balanced composition for the shot she wanted here.
-Plus, it doesn’t have a daft filter on, which shows she was taking it seriously!
+Plus, it doesn’t have a cartoon filter on, which shows she was taking it seriously!

 She even insisted on using my phone camera to take snaps of me in various poses at the abbey and the surrounding areas.
 I was quite surprised by how good her pictures actually were if I’m honest.
 Bearing in mind that she’s only six, she seemed to really enjoy looking for the perfect shot to take.
 More importantly, her love of taking photos really contributed to us having a great day out together.
-We had loads of fun looking for things she could take pictures of.
+We had loads of fun looking for things she could photograph.

-It used to be that on a weekday afternoon, once school was over, we’d mooch about in the house, winding down until bedtime.
+It used to be that on a weekday afternoon, once school was over, we’d potter about in the house, winding down until bedtime.
 Now, we grab the camera and head out for a walk down to the beach for half an hour!
 It’s sometimes the last thing I feel like doing after a long day at work, but actually, it does us both the world of good.

-Small-Me loves to take photos of the rockpools, shells and the tide as it comes in, and the dog is grateful for the extra exercise, so it’s a win-win situation for all of us.
+My daughter loves to take photos of the rockpools, shells and the tide as it comes in, and the dog is grateful for the extra exercise, so it’s a win-win situation for all of us.
 It’s nice to find an activity that we can actually do together, rather than me just watching her do something.

 These opportunities to spend quality time together actually doing something productive is, for me, the main reason why photography is the perfect family activity.